samlandfried/job-tracker/README.md

 * Companies have a name.
 * A Job `belongs_to` a Company, and a Company `has_many` jobs.

-You will be to add the following functionality to this application.
+You will add the following functionality to this application.

 ### Jobs